This post may contain affiliate links. Please read our disclosure policy.

 This is an overview with step-by-step photos.
 Full ingredients & instructions are in the recipe card below.

 Sauté the onion in the butter and oil in a soup pot.
 Add the garlic, Italian seasoning, and orzo.
 Stirring often, toast the orzo for a couple of minutes.
 Pour in the broth, cream, and lemon juice.
-Let it bubble gently, and cook for 10 minutes, stirring every so often.
+Let it bubble gently, and cook for until the orzo is done, stirring every so often.

 Once the liquid is absorbed, stir in the chicken.
 Remove from the heat, stir in the parmesan and spinach, and let it sit for a few more minutes to thicken up more.
 Season with salt & pepper.